HKEx shares drop; concern it's over-paying for LME

 Li was one of the lead bankers who advised Chinese oil major CNOOC Ltd (0883.HK) on its failed $18.5 billion acquisition of U.S. oil and producer Unocal in 2005.

-The LME is Europe's last open outcry exchange, where traders use arcane hand signals to buy and sell copper, aluminium, lead, nickel, tin and zinc around a circular floor.
-Total traded value last year was $15.4 trillion.

-(Additional reporting by Vikram Subhedar and Jacqueline Poh; Reporting by Denny Thomas and Kelvin Soh; Editing by Ian Geoghegan)
+(Additional reporting by Vikram Subhedar; Reporting by Denny Thomas and Kelvin Soh; Editing by Ian Geoghegan)